Study Abroad Program Overview

 - On Vacation with the Popes: Villeggiatura in Early Modern Rome.
 Explore the villegiatura–the Italian idea of vacation, transformed by Romans into a form of art in the fifteenth and the seventeenth centuries.
 Site visits in and around Rome are an integral part of this course.
 Upper Division, Subject Areas: Art History, Architecture

 - The Cultural Ecology of Italian Food.
 Explore food systems from multiple perspectives: ecology, agriculture, systems of distribution, trade regulations, and food consumption in contemporary Italy.
 Site visits are an integral part of this course.
-Upper Division, Subject Areas: Agricultural Sciences, Environmental Sciences, Italian Studies, Anthropology
+Upper Division, Subject Areas: Agricultural Sciences, Environmental Studies, Italian Studies, Anthropology

 - Rome: The City of Museums and the Museum-City, Past, Present and Future.
 Explore the impact of Greek art on the life of the ancient city, to the display of art by the cardinals of papal Rome.
 Museum and site visits are an integral part of this course.
 Upper Division, Subject Areas: Art History, European Studies

 Beginning Italian 1.
 Develop a sound basis for communicating effectively and accurately in oral and written Italian.
 Authentic materials (songs, videos, advertisements, and film clips) are used in a communicative-based approach, and emphasis is placed on the four skills of listening, speaking, reading, and writing.
 Participate in several sessions of language exchange with Italian university students, and field trips take you outside the classroom to engage with the city and Romans to reinforce the grammatical skills learned in class.
 Lower Division, Subject Areas: Italian

 You are required to take a full-time course of study while abroad.
 9 quarter units/6 semester UC units; two courses.